-Information for placement in Spanish courses and for placement testing (English Proficiency Test, EPT, or Language Proficiency Test, LPE) can be found at the CLA Language Testing Program.
+Information for placement in Spanish courses and for placement testing (Entrance Proficiency Test, EPT, or Language Proficiency Test, LPE) can be found at the CLA Language Testing Program.

 Which Spanish Course Should I Start With?

 If you meet the criteria for enrollment in 1001 (less than 2 years of high school Spanish and/or three or more years away from Spanish language study), you will need a permission number to enroll.
 Permission numbers will be given starting the first day of registration for the entire University.
 When possible, the Department will confirm your previous language experience by looking at your high school transcript.
 Or if your academic adviser can verify that you meet the SPAN 1001 registration criteria, please have them contact the department.

 To receive a permission number, please contact the department at firstname.lastname@example.org or visit our Department Office at 214 Folwell.

 Span 1002 is currently only offered spring semesters.
 Students must take Spanish 1001 at UMNTC to qualify for Spanish 1002.
 Students who have taken one semester of Spanish at another institution should register for Spanish 1022.
 Students who have taken SPAN 1001 at UMN-TC may request a permission number from the course coordinator, Dr. Cecily Brown (email@example.com).

 |SPAN 1022||Span 1022 is an intensive, accelerated beginning Spanish course designed for students who have had two or more years of high school Spanish, or one semester of college Spanish.
 This course is designed to prepare students for intermediate-level study in Spanish 1003.
 No permission number or placement test required.|